JonathanDZ/TF-FaSNet/README.md

 # Model

 We implement the Time-Frequency Domain Filter-and-Sum Network (TF-FaSNet) based on iFaSNet's overall structure.
-The network performs end-to-end multi-channel speech separation in the time-frequency domain.
+The network performs multi-channel speech separation in the time-frequency domain.
 Refer to the original paper for more information.

 We propose the following improvements to enhance the performance of the iFaSNet model for separating mixtures: